 The FY 2009 Operating Budget included teacher and paraeducator positions to expand the hours-based staffing model at three additional middle schools, for a total of 16 middle schools.
-Results for the 2008-2009 school year showed that all 16 schools with hours-based staffing achieved AYP in the special education subgroup for reading, and 12 of those schools achieved AYP in the special education subgroup for mathematics.
+Results for the 2008-2009 school year showed that all 16 schools with hours-based staffing achieved AYP in the special education student subgroup for reading, and 12 of those schools achieved AYP in the special education student subgroup for mathematics.
 The hours-based staffing model aligns with other system initiatives that focus on middle school reform and the provision of special education services within home or consortia schools rather than in segregated settings.
 During the 2009-2010 school year, American Recovery and Reinvestment Act (ARRA) funds were utilized to expand the hours-based staffing model at 15 additional middle schools for a total of 31 middle schools.
-Results for the 2009-2010 school year show that 25 middle schools with hours-based staffing achieved AYP in the special education subgroup for reading, and 23 of these schools achieved AYP in the special education subgroup for math.
+Results for the 20092010 school year show that 25 middle schools with hours-based staffing achieved AYP in the special education student subgroup for reading, and 23 of these schools achieved AYP in the special education student subgroup for mathematics.

-During the 2009-2010 school year, DSES/DSEO staff reviewed information from student IEPs using the Online Administrative Student Information System/Special Services (O/SS) data system, classroom observations, MSDE mandates, due process hearing decisions, and input from staff and community to determine the effectiveness of the MCPS FY 2011 Special Education Staffing Plan and make recommendations for FY 2012 staffing.
+During the 2009-2010 school year, DSES/DBFIS staff reviewed information from student IEPs using the Online Administrative Student Information System/Special Services (O/SS) data system, classroom observations, MSDE mandates, due process hearing decisions, and input from staff and community members to determine the effectiveness of the MCPS FY 2012 Special Education Staffing Plan and to make recommendations for FY 2013 staffing.

-FY 2011 professional development activities also were aligned with other system initiatives that focused on middle school reform and the provision of special education services within home or consortia schools.
-One day of mandatory professional development was provided during summer 2010 as part of the overall Middle School Reform effort for all newly assigned to Grades 6, 7, and 8 general and special education teachers, speech pathologists, and paraeducators responsible for serving students with disabilities in core content areas.
+FY 2012 professional development activities also were aligned with other system initiatives that focused on middle school reform and the provision of special education services within home or consortia schools.
+One day of mandatory professional development was provided during summer 2011 for all new and newly assigned general and special education teachers responsible for coteaching core content areas for Grades 6-12.

-MCPS holds all staff accountable for working with all students.
-MCPS is committed to increasing collaboration among all offices, staff, schools, and the community to ensure coordinated services that meet the needs of all students in the most effective and efficient ways.
+MCPS holds all staff members accountable for working with all students.
+MCPS is committed to increasing collaboration among all offices, staff members, schools, and the community to ensure coordinated services that meet the needs of all students in the most effective and efficient ways.
 The MCPS Special Education Staffing Plan is a vehicle to ensure that appropriate personnel are available to deliver the services required to implement student IEPs.
 It provides balance among student needs, teacher responsibilities, and the educational settings in which services will be provided.